giursino/KnxInterfaceVIMAR01847/README.md

 The `<MSG>` must be format in hex value, example:
 * `01847-sendmsg "BC 1001 AABB E1 00 81"`: send a A_GroupValueWrite to group `0xAABB` with value `1`
 * `01847-sendmsg "BC 1001 1002 60 03D7 16 FF 10 01 FF"`: send a A_PropertyValueWrite message

-### Temperature monitor (socket)
-The example program `01847-temp` has a client/server architecture that permits to monitor a particular message on knx bus that is the temperature datapoint.
-The server use the `libknxusb` library to hear the temperature knx datapoint and sends it to `/tmp/01847-temp` socket.

-The client `tplotd.py` written with Python it connects to the socket and the send the temperature data to the online datastore to plot it, using [plot.ly](plot.ly).

-Another client `tplotd-file.py` written with Python it connects to the socket and the write the temperature data to `data.csv` CSV file.

 ## KNX Tiny Interface 810 library
 In this project I added the library to use another KNX interface: the "KNX Tiny Interface 810" by Weinzierl Engineering GmbH.